apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 CentOS 7 on your hardware.
 The defaults will generally be acceptable for this installation.
-You may want to configure network configuration during setup - either using the guidelines below, or using a standard access configuration which we will modify later.
+You may want to configure network configuration during setup - either using the guidelines below, or using a standard access configuration which we will modify later - so that you can later install needed packages from internet, etc.

 Once this installation is complete, you'll want to gain access to your server - through SSH.